AntiCope/meteor-rejects/README.md

 </div>

 # How to use
-- Download the latest [release](/../../releases) of this mod from the releases tab.
+- Download the latest [release](/../../releases) of the mod from the releases tab.
 - Put it in your `.minecraft/mods` folder where you have installed Meteor.

 *Note: It is recommended to use the [latest dev build](https://meteorclient.com/download?devBuild=latest) of meteor while using rejects*